 Holy Ghost Church Fish Fry

-There will be four Lenten fish fries beginning Feb.
-25 with the pre-Lenten Fish Fry, followed by fish fries on March 4, March 11 and March 18.
+Holy Ghost typically begins the season with a pre-Lenten Fish Fry, followed by fish fries each Friday through Lent.
 Menu includes baked and fried cod, shrimp, mac and cheese, and clam Chowder.
 Fish fries are from 4 to 8 p.m.

 The church is located at 5223 Q. St. Price TBD.